-In this article you can find description of errors, warning, debug and information messages which may be spotted in FIXEdge log files.
+In this article, you can find a description of errors, warning, debug, and information messages which may be spotted in FIXEdge log files.

 Tag not defined for this message type

 Description: It means that FIXEdge received a FIX message that contains a tag [RefTagID], which is not described in FIX dictionaries for this type of messages.
 Also it may mean that tag [RefTagID] is outside the repeating group while in the dictionary this tag is inside the repeating group, or vice versa.
 The exact message can be identified by its sequence number [RefSeqNum].

 Troubleshooting steps: Get the FIX message itself from <session>.in file (use RefSeqNum value for assistance).
 Check the corresponding FIX dictionary to validate correctness of the error.
 Contact counter-party to resolve the issue or describe this custom tag in corresponding FIX dictionary.